 As a way to align real-world work and exploration into the classroom, teachers in District 41 intentionally integrate problem solving into curriculum through Problem-Based Learning.
-Problem-based learning will enhance the opportunities our students have to be critical thinkers, to collaborate, to create, and to communicate their thinking.
+Problem-based learning enhances the opportunities our students have to be critical thinkers, to collaborate, to create, and to communicate their thinking.
 As John Dewey once said, “We only think when confronted with a problem.”
-All schools in District 41, embrace learning environments which are problem-based and solution driven and rooted in inquiry.
+All schools in District 41 embrace learning environments which are problem-based and solution driven and rooted in inquiry.
 PBL experiences are built around three key concepts: transformative process, constructive problem solving and real-world engagement.
-Ideas for PBL can come from all over: teachers, students, media, business, industry, and the media.
+Ideas for PBL can come from all over: teachers, students, business, industry, and the media.

-One of the most exciting parts of PBL is when students engage with organization and business leaders.
+One of the most exciting parts of PBL is when students engage with organizations and business leaders.
 Students present their ideas, receive feedback and defend their solutions.
 Partners from business, industry, and universities may co-teach with teachers, work with students, sit on panels, mentor, bring forward real-world problems for our students to grapple with, and to share ideas for curriculum.

 » Learning Research